reyhansisman/DSA-210-Project/README.md

 The project will then use data analysis and visualization techniques to explore the relationships between variables.
 Overall, the goal is to understand whether cost or safety plays a more significant role in attracting tourists and to interpret the findings accordingly.

+# Machine Learning
+In this phase of the project, I applied machine learning methods to analyze the relationship between tourism demand and country-level indicators such as cost of living, safety, and overall quality of life.
+Based on the feedback, the analysis was extended from a single year (e.g., 2015) to a multi-year dataset, introducing a temporal dimension and improving the robustness of the results.
+The target variable used is tourism_gdp_ratio, which normalizes tourism performance across countries and reduces bias toward larger economies.
+Two models, Linear Regression and Random Forest Regressor, were implemented to capture both interpretable relationships and potential non-linear patterns.
+The features used in the models include Cost of Living Index, Safety Index, Quality of Life Index, Purchasing Power Index, Health Care Index, Pollution Index, Property Price to Income Ratio, Traffic Commute Time Index, Inflation, Unemployment, and Year (added to capture temporal trends).
+The models were evaluated using MAE (Mean Absolute Error), RMSE (Root Mean Squared Error), and R² Score, allowing for a comprehensive comparison of prediction accuracy and overall model performance.